For Local Cops In Germany, No Talk Of 'Sanctuary Cities'

 That can lead to chaotic scenes.
 In May, in the town of Ellwangen, police say a hostile crowd of migrants forced them to release a man they had come to deport.

 Sometimes, police try to take deportees by surprise.
-In July, in the eastern city of Chemnitz, police showed up at the government office that deals with foreigners to deport a family from Chenya.
-When the cops appeared, the mother of the family pulled out a kitchen knife and slashing her own arm.
+In July, in the eastern city of Chemnitz, police showed up at the state government office for foreigners to deport a family from Chechnya.
+When the cops appeared, the mother of the family pulled out a kitchen knife and slashed her own arm.
 The police responded with pepper spray.

-"I just saw blood all over the floor, this woman who was screaming, and I thought, 'What's going on here, please don't tell me you still want to deport this family,'" says Dave Schmidtke, a social worker with an NGO called Saxony Refugee Advisory, who arrived on the scene soon after.
+"I just saw blood all over the floor, this woman who was screaming, and I thought, 'What's going on here, please don't tell me you still want to deport this family,'" says Dave Schmidtke, a social worker with a nonprofit called Saxony Refugee Council, who arrived on the scene soon after.
 Eventually, the family's deportation was postponed.

 Stories like this make other migrants leery.
-Idris Direy is a Somali who arrived in Germany nine months ago, and whose legal right to stay here is undetermined.
-He spends his days hanging around Chemnitz's central plaza with other East Africans, and he says police stop him about once a day to check his ID and have him show them the contents of his backback.
+Idris Direy is a Somali who arrived in Germany nine months ago, and whose legal right to stay is undetermined.
+He spends his days hanging around Chemnitz's central plaza with other East Africans, and says police stop him about once a day to check his ID and have him show them the contents of his backpack.
 He's worried that one of these days, the encounter will go further.

-"One day they come to you and say, 'Get your stuff,' it's time for deportation," he says.
+"One day they come to you and say, 'Get your stuff, it's time for deportation,'" he says.

-Chemnitz police spokeswoman Jana Ulbricht says these police searches are permissible in higher-security areas such as the central square.
-And when asked about tension between migrants and police, she points to the migrants' backgrounds.
+Chemnitz police spokeswoman Jana Ulbricht says these searches are permissible in higher-security areas such as the central square.
+When asked about tension between migrants and police, she points to the migrants' backgrounds.

 "I think the refugees have a very different experience of police in their home countries," she says.
 "In their homelands, they don't have the concept yet that we have here in Germany of police as friend and helper."